Surrey Yeomanry: French Revolutionary and Napoleonic Wars

-In the spring of 1798 the threat of invasion seemed more acute, and the government encouraged the formation of local armed associations of cavalry and infantry for purely local defence.
+In the spring of 1798 the threat of a French-led invasion seemed more acute, and the government encouraged the formation of local armed associations of cavalry and infantry for purely local defence.
 Although their terms of service were more limited, there was little difference between the Volunteer Cavalry and the Yeomanry.
 The following cavalry units were on parade when King George III reviewed the Surrey Yeomanry and Volunteers on Wimbledon Common on 4 July 1799: